gregcman/sucle/README.md

 ## So What Is This Repository?
-- a game engine: graphics, sound, some physics
+- A game engine: graphics, sound, some simple physics.
-- bindings for various c libraries
+- Bindings for various C libraries.
-- a few end-user[me] applications
+- A few end-user applications for my personal use.
-- personal utility libraries
+- Personal utility Libraries
 - This repository could probably be broken into multiple repositories, but I currently do not see the need.

 ## Personal Use Cases